 Federal Direct Parent Loans for Undergraduate Students (PLUS) are made to parents of dependent undergraduate students to help pay for education expenses not covered by other financial aid.

-Parents can apply for the PLUS by submitting the 2018-19 CIA Federal PLUS Application.
+Parents can apply for the PLUS by submitting the CIA PLUS Application.
 Information from this form will be sent electronically to the US Department of Education where a credit check will occur.
 If the credit check is approved, the parent borrower on the application will receive an email with instructions to complete the Parent PLUS Master Promissory Note.
 The parent will need their FSA ID User name and Password to access the Parent PLUS MPN.